 - Do you lack the strength in your shoulder to carry out your daily activities?

-If you answer “yes” to any one of these questions, you should consult an orthopaedic surgeon for help in determining the severity of the problem.
+If you answer “yes” to any one of these questions, you should consult an orthopedic surgeon for help in determining the severity of the problem.

 What types of shoulder injuries are most prevalent?